amscanne/huptime/README.md

 How do I use it?
 ----------------

-You simply need to run your services via `huptime`.
+You simply need to run services via `huptime`.

 For example: